ggtkx/ggtkx.github.io/pages/english.md

 We are a group of comedy lovers in the Silicon Valley area, mainly focusing on performing stand-up comedy shows in Chinese.

 For the past three years and counting, we gather together almost weekly.
-So far, _Chinese Comedy at Silicon Valley_ has held nearly two hundreds meet-ups.
-More than 100 guests have performed on the stage or virtually.
-Videos of our previous performances have achieved 70k+ views across [YouTube][yt] and [Bilibili][bl].
+So far, _Chinese Comedy at Silicon Valley_ has held nearly three hundreds open mics.
+More than 150 guests have performed on the stage or virtually.
+Videos of our previous performances have achieved 100k+ views across [YouTube][yt] and [Bilibili][bl].

 {% include call.html show_button=true labels=site.data.l10n.en %}